-Cleaning aquarium filters correctly ensures the biological cleaning process is not disrupted causing an ammonia spike in your aquarium.
+Cleaning aquarium filters correctly ensures the established beneficial bacteria are not disrupted too much causing an ammonia spike in your aquarium.

-Check the water flows of power filters during the fortnightly maintenance for evidence of slowing.
+Check the water flows of power filters during regular maintenance for evidence of slowing.

 If your filter is an integral type located under the top cover, this type of filter’s water flow isn’t affected by clogging.
 You will find that the water will flow across the top of the filter media between the sections instead of taking the correct path of under-over-under or something similar.